redsanket/spark/external/hue/guide/ui/index.rst

 ..
 Oozie Workflow jobs are Directed Acyclical Graphs (DAGs), specifying a sequence of actions to execute.
 The Workflow job has to wait
 ..
 Oozie Coordinator jobs are recurrent Oozie Workflow jobs that are triggered by time and data availability.
 ..
-Oozie Bundle provides a way to package multiple coordinator and workflow jobs and to manage the lifecycle of those jobs.
+Oozie Bundle provides a way to package multiple coordinator and workflow jobs and to manage the life cycle of those jobs.

 The **Workflows** drop-down menu lets you schedule and view Oozie jobs.